terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `description` - (Optional) A description of the Service Instance.

+* `high_performance_storage` - (Optional) Specifies whether the service instance will be provisioned with high performance storage.
+Default value is `false`.

+* `hybrid_disastery_recovery` - (Optional) Provides information about an Oracle Hybrid Disaster Recovery configuration.
+Hybrid Disaster Recovery is documented below.

+* `notification_email` - (Optional)  The email address to send notifications around successful or unsuccessful completions of the instance-creation operation.

+* `region` - (Optional) Specifies the location where the service instance is provisioned (only for accounts where regions are supported).

+* `subnet` - (Optional) Name of the subnet within the region where the Oracle Database Cloud Service instance is to be provisioned.

+Database Configuration supports the following:

+* `admin_password` - (Required) Password for Oracle Database administrator users sys and system.
+The password must meet the following requirements: Starts with a letter.
+Is between 8 and 30 characters long.
+Contains letters, at least one number, and optionally, any number of these special characters: dollar sign `$`, pound sign `#`, and underscore `_`.

+* `backup_destination` - (Optional) Backup Destination.
+Possible values are `BOTH`, `OSS`, `NONE`.This defaults to `NONE`.

+* `char_set` - (Required) Character Set for the Database Cloud Service Instance.
+All possible values are listed under the [parameters section documentation](http://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbr/op-paas-service-dbcs-api-v1.1-instances-%7BidentityDomainId%7D-post.html).
+Default value is `AL32UTF8`.

+* `usable_storage` - (Required) Storage size for data (in GB).
+Minimum value is `15`.
+Maximum value depends on the backup destination: if `BOTH` is specified, the maximum value is `1200`; if `OSS` or `NONE` is specified, the maximum value is `2048`.

+* `availability_domain` - (Optional) Name of the availability domain within the region where the Oracle Database Cloud Service instance is to be provisioned.

 * `disaster_recovery` - (Optional) Specify if an Oracle Data Guard configuration is created using the Disaster Recovery option or the High Availability option.
 Default value is `false`.

 * `failover_database` - (Optional) Specify if an Oracle Data Guard configuration comprising a primary database and a standby database is created.
 Default value is `false`.

-* `high_performance_storage` - (Optional) Specifies whether the service instance will be provisioned with high performance storage.
-Default value is `false`.

 * `golden_gate` - (Optional) Specify if the database should be configured for use as the replication database of an Oracle GoldenGate Cloud Service instance.
 You cannot set `goldenGate` to `true` if either `is_rac` or `failoverDatabase` is set to `true`.
 Default value is `false`.

-* `hybrid_disastery_recovery` - (Optional) Provides information about an Oracle Hybrid Disaster Recovery configuration.
-Hybrid Disaster Recovery is documented below.

 * `is_rac` - (Optional) Specify if a cluster database using Oracle Real Application Clusters should be configured.
 Default value is `false`.

-* `n_char_set` - (Optional) National Character Set for the Database Cloud Service instance.
+* `national_character_set` - (Optional) National Character Set for the Database Cloud Service instance.
 Valid values are `AL16UTF16` and `UTF8`.
 Default value is `AL16UTF16`.

-* `notification_email` - (Optional)  The email address to send notifications around successful or unsuccessful completions of the instance-creation operation.

 * `pdb_name` - (Optional) This attribute is valid when Database Cloud Service instance is configured with version 12c.
 Pluggable Database Name for the Database Cloud Service instance.
 Default value is `pdb1`.

-* `region` - (Optional) Specifies the location where the service instance is provisioned (only for accounts where regions are supported).

 * `sid` - (Optional) Database Name for the Database Cloud Service instance.
 Default value is `ORCL`.

 * `source_service_name` - (Optional) Indicates that the service instance should be created as a "snapshot clone" of another service instance.
 Provide the name of the existing service instance whose snapshot is to be used.

 * `snapshot_name` - (Optional) The name of the snapshot of the service instance specified by sourceServiceName that is to be used to create a "snapshot clone".
 This parameter is valid only if source_service_name is specified.

-* `subnet` - (Optional) Name of the subnet within the region where the Oracle Database Cloud Service instance is to be provisioned.

 * `timezone` - (Optional) Time Zone for the Database Cloud Service instance.
 Default value is `UTC`.